 Even though the Duke of Milan commissioned a church, the building had a dual purpose because it also consisted of a Dominican Convent.

-There also was an original structure on the site, a chapel dedicated to St Mary of the Graces, which is why the church was dedicated to Holy Mary of Grace as well.
+There also was an original structure on the site, a chapel dedicated to St Mary of the Graces, which is why the church was dedicated to the Holy Mary of Grace as well.